-Check out our review of the dinner buffet spread at Olive Tree restaurant, InterContinental Singapore.
+Dinner buffet at Olive Tree Restaurant, InterContinental Singapore.

 During my recent staycation at InterContinental Singapore, my family and I had the chance to enjoy a sumptuous buffet dinner at Olive Tree restaurant.
 After all, one of the must-do’s when you’re on a staycation is to sample the buffet spread that the hotel has to offer.